kristyanne/fe-starter/README.md

 ```
 This will start local dev server, serve your files and start watching for changes in .html, .scss and .js files.

+**PLEASE NOTE:** Only ever work with the files in the ./src directory of the project.
+The ./dist directory is where compiled files will be placed so if you change anything in dist, your changes will be overwritten.

 ## Find out More

 As mentioned above, you can read more about the various aspects of the front end setup in the /docs directory: